Inheritance Tax and Gifts to Grandchildren: A Guide

 Building Wealth for Future Generations

-Passing assets to grandchildren tax-free requires careful planning, but the benefits can be substantial for both the giver and the recipient.
+Passing assets to grandchildren outside the scope of IHT requires careful planning, but the benefits can be substantial for both the giver and the recipient.
 By gifting early and often, you can help build a legacy that will support your grandchildren’s future financial needs.

 It’s essential to consider the long-term implications of your gifting strategy and how it aligns with your overall estate planning goals.